Name: Michael Takach

 It can be very challenging at times working in zero vis, building things with your eyes closed can definitely leave you with a sense of accomplishment.
 It’s definitely not for everyone but I have enjoyed it over the last 6 years and think I am much more comfortable spearing in dirty water because of it.

 On one job I was doing some restoration work under the Sydney Harbour Bridge, I was cutting out some old armored submarine cable with the ring saw when I noticed a dead conger eel float past.
 As you might imagine the waterway and the footpath under the bridge are heavy traffic areas for all sorts of people, especially tourists.
 I had a group of Japanese tourists watching over the railing at me working, I made a big fuss and dived as if something had grabbed my leg, when I came back to the surface I was wrestling the dead conger, shaking it around as if it was real, the shock on the tourists faces was priceless.
-There was tonnes of cool stuff under there that people had thrown in, we found a hand gun, a duffel bag full of ammo, credit cards and a lot of old bottles dating back to the 1800’s including one ceramic bottle I found still intact form the early 1800’s with the potters full hand print still imprinted in the glazing.
+There was tonnes of cool stuff under there that people had thrown in, we found a hand gun, a duffel bag full of ammo, credit cards and a lot of old bottles dating back to the 1800’s including one ceramic bottle I found still intact from the early 1800’s with the potters full hand print still imprinted in the glazing.

 5.6kg Yellowtail Kingfish (Yellowtail)